The School for Good and Evil: Premise

-Sophie must kiss Tedros to prove they are in the wrong schools and go home; he denies her, however, after she refuses to save him out of selfishness.
-Sophie becomes bitter and learns Agatha is her nemesis, whom she must kill to be happy.
-Sophie loses her beauty and attacks the schools when Tedros asks Agatha to be his princess.
-During the battle, Sophie learns the School Master is Evil, and the Storian is atoning him for the murder of his brother.
-He believes that Sophie is his true love, and her kiss will restore Evil's glory.
-However, Sophie denies him and sacrifices herself to save Agatha, who kisses her, reviving her.
+Sophie begins her final transformation into evil when Tedros asks Agatha to be his princess: she loses - and then forsakes - her perfect beauty and attacks the School for Good.
+During the battle, Sophie learns the School Master is Evil, and the reason Good wins every fairy tale is because the Storian is atoning the School Master for the murder of his brother, who was Good.
+He believes that Sophie is his true love, and her kiss will restore Evil's glory by proving the riddle he provided her with was wrong and thereby achieving "Never After".
+However, Sophie denies him after realizing only hate in his kiss, and sacrifices herself to save Agatha, who kisses her, reviving her.
 The two return home, ending their fairy tale while Tedros is left alone.